qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

       The Layout Extents Dialog

 #.
-Make sure |checkbox| :guilabel:`Show layout extents` is checked
+Make sure |checkbox| :guilabel:`Show layout extents` is checked.
 #.
-Optionally change the symbol and labeling of the extents
+Optionally change the symbol and labeling of the extents.
 #.
-Click :guilabel:`Apply` to verify that it looks as expected and :guilabel:`OK` if you're satisfied
+Click :guilabel:`Apply` to verify that it looks as expected and :guilabel:`OK` if you're satisfied.

 .. tip::